Vade Mecum Shelf is a collection of utilities wrapped into one single app, built with Electron.

 The app window is resizable; its title displays the currently selected utility name next to the app name.

-The visibility of the navigation sidebar can be toggled on and off from the
+The visibility of the navigation sidebar, as well as the use of categories, can be toggled on and off from the

 It is possible to quickly scroll to the top or to the bottom of the utility from the

 A utility can be displayed either by clicking its name in the navigation sidebar, or by selecting its name from the

 Developermenu, it is possible to reveal the app's executable file, and also to open the user data directory (where the persistent settings get stored), as well as the temporary items directory.

 - Digital Clock